-- Looked after children or children who were previously looked after but ceased to be so because they were adopted or became subject to a child arrangements or special guardianship order Children who were Previously Looked After Children outside of England and Wales who were adopted. (see Note 1) - 2.
+- Children Looked After or children who were previously looked after (including outside of England and Wales who were adopted) but ceased to be so because they were adopted or became subject to a child arrangements or special guardianship order (see Note 1). - 2.
 Children who have exceptional social or medical needs, supported by a written recommendation from the child's paediatrician/consultant or professional from Children's Services.
 The letter must explain why the school is the only suitable school to meet the child's needs and why no other school could provide the appropriate support for the child. - 3.
-Sisters and brothers of children living at the same address, who are at present on roll at the school, and will still be attending the school at the time of admission (see Note 2) - 4.
+Sisters and brothers of children living at the same address, who are at present on roll at the school, and will still be attending the school at the time of admission (see Note 2). - 4.
 All other children.